UofU-Cryosphere/snow-aso/images_time_table/README.md

 * Pitch: Flipped with Roll value + 180˚
 * Roll: Flipped with Pitch value and kept as is

-#### SBET data
+### SBET

-The SBET file is delivered in binary format and the provided `extract_cols_from_sbet` executable can transform that into a `.csv` file.
-This is then used as input to query IMU data per image.
+The SBET file is delivered in binary format and, when converted into a `.csv` file, is used as input to query IMU data per image.